LocalAtBrown/ata-core/README.md

 # ata-pipeline0
 Snowplow to Redshift data processing.

+## Use
+TODO, don't have a main path to execute yet.

 ## Development Tools

 We use [Poetry](https://python-poetry.org/) to manage dependencies.
 It also helps with pinning dependency and python